 Ms. Munn holds a Certificate in Arbitration from Alberta Arbitration and Mediation Society.
 She is the past Co-Chairperson for the Canadian Bar Association Alberta (Immigration Law - South).

-Ms. Scott has extensive knowledge of human rights, employment and administrative law.
-After graduating from law school, she clerked at the Alberta Court of Queen's Bench and Alberta Court of Appeal prior to entering private practice.
-She has been a Partner with the Edmonton law firm Seveny Scott since 2008, where she practices almost exclusively in the field of labour and employment advising and representing employees, employers and unions on human rights and accommodation issues.
+Ms. Scott has extensive knowledge of human rights, employment, and administrative law.
+After graduating from law school, she clerked at the Alberta Court of King's Bench and Alberta Court of Appeal prior to entering private practice.
+She has been a partner with the Edmonton law firm Seveny Scott since 2008, where she practices almost exclusively in the field of labour and employment advising and representing employees, employers, and unions on human rights and accommodation issues.
 Ms. Scott also maintains a civil litigation practice related to her labour and employment practice.

 Ms. Scott is a frequent speaker on labour and employment issues to audiences from across Canada at conferences and audio-seminars presented by Lancaster House and the Canadian Bar Association.
 She was a guest lecturer for the University of Alberta employment law class in 2014, and has recently been appointed as a sessional lecturer at the University of Alberta Law School, co-teaching employment law.

 Wilma Shim has been appointed for a term ending August 20, 2024.
 Ms. Shim is a lawyer with over 10 years of experience, having worked as a barrister and solicitor for Alberta Justice and Solicitor General and as a crown prosecutor.
 She is active in the community, serving as a senator on the University of Calgary Senate, the vice chair for the University of Calgary Alumni Association, and a board member for Special Olympics Calgary.
 Ms. Shim continues to be involved with her alma mater as a sessional instructor in the area of Sports Law for both the Faculties of Law and Kinesiology at the University of Calgary.